Xinzhou: Administrative divisions

+As of 2024, there are 14 county-level administrative divisions under jurisdiction of Xinzhou, including 1 district, 1 county-level city, and 12 counties.
+The details of those county-level administrative divisions are as follows:

 Climate

 Xinzhou has a continental, monsoon-influenced semi-arid climate (Köppen BSk), with cold, very dry, and somewhat long winters, and warm, somewhat humid summers.
 The monthly 24-hour average temperature ranges from −9.1 °C in January to 22.8 °C in July, and the annual mean is 8.51 °C. Typifying the influence of the East Asian Monsoon, close to three-fourths of the annual 428 mm of precipitation occurs from June to September.